Vodafone Idea secures ₹5,836 crore promoter payout with share-based mechanism

 Total Recovery: ₹5,836 crores Under amended arrangement

-Vodafone Idea emphasized that the revised structure improves visibility on future cash inflows and strengthens its financial position.
-The company also clarified an important regulatory aspect - it does not need to make any payments to the Department of Telecommunications in order to receive this money from the CLAM mechanism.
+Vodafone Idea emphasized that the revised CLAM structure improves visibility on future cash inflows and strengthens its financial position.
+The company clarified that it does not need to make any payments to the Department of Telecommunications to receive the CLAM recovery money.
+The transaction represents a modification to an existing related party transaction, given the promoter group relationship, and does not involve any issuance of shares, loans, or special rights.

 Historical Stock Returns for Vodafone Idea